 But while IP video security cameras have become extremely popular with home and business owners in the Henderson, NC area, many people don’t understand how difficult it can be to set up these cameras properly for successful and secure video transmission.
 We have received plenty of calls over the years from clients who first tried to set up their IP security camera system on their own and were unsuccessful.

-At Newcomb Computers, our trained technicians have years of experience in computer networking and IP video camera systems, and can handle your IP camera setup from start to finish.
+At Newcomb Tech, our trained technicians have years of experience in computer networking and IP video camera systems, and can handle your IP camera setup from start to finish.
 From selecting the correct port on your NVR and PoE switches, to navigating IP address conflicts, to designing your network infrastructure, our security networking professionals can ensure that your cameras and recorder are optimally functioning to keep you, your family, and your employees safe.

 Before our installation technician arrives at your home or place of business, they will have conducted burn-in testing to ensure that all of your video surveillance equipment is functioning correctly.
 We take this extra step to ensure that there are no bugs in your system hardware or software due to imperfections in manufacturing or packaging.